Annual Enrollment

 Participants felt packages were personalized to them

-83% ↓
+70% ↓

-Reduced pages in guided flow from 43 to 7
+Reduced pages from 20 to 6

 Classic Alight Annual Enrollment flow